mmnsports.com

 However, Bridge cautioned that European football faces challenges in maintaining competitive balance and effective governance amid its global expansion.

-Meanwhile, the Women's Super League in England experienced a remarkable 50 percent revenue growth, driven in part by England's success at the 2022 Women's Euros.
+Meanwhile, the Women's Super League in England experienced a remarkable 50 percent revenue growth, driven in part by England's at the 2022 Women's Euros.
 Revenue for WSL clubs reached £48 million and is expected to rise to £68 million by 2024/25.

 Jenny Haskel, knowledge and insight lead in Deloitte's Sports Business Group, noted, "Driving a loyal fanbase, habitual viewing, and distinct commercial partnerships was a clear priority for WSL clubs in the 2022/23 season, and the soaring revenue growth achieved demonstrates the strides that have been made."